There Was a Father: Production

 Yasujirō Ozu wrote the first draft of There Was a Father before he went to China in 1937.
 On returning to Japan, he rewrote it, feeling that "it could still be improved".

 Release

 There Was a Father was released on April 1, 1942.
-The only existing prints of the film were cut by Douglas MacArthur's censors for postwar rereleases.
+In 2023, scenes depicting patriotic poetry and music that had been cut from its only existing prints by occupation censors were restored for presentation of the film at the Venice Film Festival.

 Reception

 There Was a Father placed second in the Kinema Junpo's annual critics' poll of Japan's Best Ten films.
 It currently has a 100% rating on Rotten Tomatoes.
 Trevor Johnston of Time Out praised Ryu's performance, arguing that the actor's "stoic underplaying offers a heartbreaking performance for the ages."
 Richard Brody of The New Yorker wrote, "In such chilling nuances as Shuhei’s silent grief, his rigid deference to authority, his joyful anticipation of Ryohei’s military service, and Ryohei’s serene lessons on the destructive power of TNT, Ozu reveals a society heading blindly toward the abyss and destroying its future in the name of the past."